Dabbit-Chan/ffmpeg-kit-builders/README.md

 - librubberband - Audio time-stretching
 - And more...

+For a full list of supported libraries run `--list-libraries`

 ## Troubleshooting

 ### Common Issues

 1. **Insufficient Memory**: Build requires minimum 600MB RAM
-2. **Toolchain Build Fails**: Ensure 30+ minutes available for GCC compilation
+2. **Toolchain Build Fails**: Ensure 30+ minutes available for GCC compilation (Windows builds)
 3. **Missing Dependencies**: Install required build tools on host system

 ### Build Logs

 All build operations are logged to `build.log` in the repository root.

-## Notes

-- The build system only supports cross-compilation from Linux to Windows
-- Static and shared builds cannot be mixed in a single build
-- GPL-enabled builds produce GPLv3-licensed binaries
-- Bundle is fully relocatable with no hardcoded absolute paths

-## Notes

-- Default values are shown in the tables where applicable
-- Options marked with `-` have no default value (they are flags)
-- The `--ff-*` options allow direct passthrough to FFmpeg's configure script but may conflict with other explicit flags
-- Use `--list-libraries` to see all available external libraries that can be enabled with `--enable-[library name]`